telosnetwork/telos-docs/docs/learn/crosschain_guide/read-evm-data-on-native.md

 ```

 If you are looking for a dynamic array or mapping this first slot will only hold the length.
 You need to compute a key for each member to access all the values.
+For example, this will give you the first member of an array at `slot = 0x02`

 ```
 const first_member = ethers.utils.keccak256(slot);
 const first_value =  await provider.getStorageAt(addr, first_member); // Read the storage
 ```

 ## Using a smart contract